Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Introduction

-In Sec. \ref{sec:ProblemStatement} we define the problem.
+The remainder of the paper/article is structured as follows: in Sec. \ref{sec:ProblemStatement} we define the problem.
 Sec. \ref{sec:method} details the four components of our method.
-Sec. \ref{sec:experiments} contains the closed-loop performance evaluation of our methods and baselines and we conclude with Sec. \ref{sec:conclusion} and outline future work.
+Sec. \ref{sec:experiments} contains the performance evaluation of our methods and baselines, and we conclude with Sec. \ref{sec:conclusion} and outline future work.